nirbo/HRM/hybrid/TRAINING.md

 ## Running the Trainer

+### Encoder backends

+The hybrid HRM stack can run with three language backbones:

+- `mamba2` (default) – fast state-space encoder with kernel-size padding guard.
+- `rwkv6` – linear-time RWKV-style recurrent encoder tuned for stability on very long contexts.
+- `transformer` – standard attention stack (quadratic in sequence length).

+Set the desired backend in your config (`model.encoder.backend`) or override it per run using `--encoder_backend`.

 ## Dataset Preparation

 To convert parquet dumps (like the FineWeb derivative) into HRM-LM-ready token triplets, run: